|

 It is necessary to distinguish mythological Uranus and the planet Uranus

-half faces (concepts 4).
-Namely it is necessary to distinguish astrological
+which was named by this name.
+Namely it is necessary to distinguish

-characteristics of the planet Chiron but in a context of ancient Greek
+characteristics of the planet Uranus in astrology and a principle of

-Uranus in a modern astrology correspond with characteristics which the Chaos in
+astrology correspond with characteristics of Chaos in ancient Greek myths.

-as allow to understand essence of the phenomena irrespective of names and also
+understand an essence of world phenomena irrespective of names, and also allow

-Thus five physiognomic levels of sphere of human feelings correspond with five
+Thus five physiognomic levels in sphere of human feelings correspond with five

-initial potentialities of the world according to which the man perceives a
+initial world potentialities according to which the man perceives the

 material world.
 The first level (chaos) allows to perceive no concrete

-to connect sensations; the third central level (gaia) allows to perceive
+to unite sensations.
+The third central level (gaia) allows to perceive

-transform a matter and to create desirable sensations.
+transform the matter and to create desirable sensations.

-Five material initial potentialities of ancient Greek philosophy mean stages of
+Five material initial potentialities of ancient Greek mythology mean stages of

-existence (expansion) of a matter and have complex interactions that is similar
+existence (expansion) of the matter and have complex interrelations, that is

-to interactions of five initial elements in ancient Chinese philosophy about
+similar to interactions of five initial elements in ancient Chinese philosophy

-which it is told on the previous pages of this site section.
-At the physiognomic
+about which it is told on the previous pages of this site section.
+At physiognomic

-analysis of a human face it is necessary to take into account existing
+analyses of human faces it is necessary to take into account these

-interactions, and also it is necessary to take into account physiognomic
+interactions, and also it is necessary to consider physiognomic parameters in

-The following page gives the further comparison of physiognomy of a human face with various concepts of ancient Greek philosophy.
+The following page gives the further comparisons of physiognomy of a human face with various concepts of ancient Greek philosophy.

 -